WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 consumer (such as an enterprise PBX or contact center), or between a video conferencing endpoint deployed in an enterprise, and a video conferencing SaaS service.
-RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed as a web application using HTTP/3.
-Using HTTP/3 allows trunking consumers to more easily build their applications on top of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
+RIPP is an alternative to SIP, SDP and RTP for these use cases, and is designed as a web application using HTTP/3.
+Using HTTP/3 allows implementors to build their applications on top of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
 RIPP also addresses many of the challenges of traditional SIP-based peering.
-It supports modern techniques for load balancing, autoscaling, and failover, adds mid-call failovers and graceful call migrations, is secure by default, requires STIR-based caller ID, and has built-in techniques for provisioning and capabilities - all of which have been challenges with traditional SIP peering and voice trunking.
-Since it runs over HTTP/3, it works through NATs and firewalls with the same ease as HTTP does
+It supports modern techniques for load balancing, autoscaling, call-preserving failover, graceful call migrations, security by default, STIR-based caller ID, provisioning, and capabilities - all of which have been challenges with traditional SIP peering and voice trunking.
+Since it runs over HTTP/3, it works through NATs and firewalls with the same ease as HTTP does.

 {mainmatter}